aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

 * **metadataOptions could break workloads**: If you have workload pods that are not using `hostNetworking`, the updated default `metadataOptions` could cause your containers to break when you apply new EC2NodeClasses on v1.

-* **Support for native Ubuntu AMI selection is dropped**: If you are using Ubuntu, be aware that Karpenter v1 no longer natively supports Ubuntu.
+* **Support for native Ubuntu AMI selection is dropped**: If you are using Ubuntu and not using `amiSelectorTerms`, be aware that Karpenter v1 no longer natively supports Ubuntu.
 To continue using Ubuntu in v1, you can update `amiSelectorTerms` in your EC2NodeClasses to identify Ubuntu as the AMI you want to use.
 See [reimplement amiFamily](https://github.com/aws/karpenter-provider-aws/pull/6569) for an example.
 Once you have done that, you can leave the amiFamily as Ubuntu and proceed to upgrading to v1.
 This will result in the following Transformation:
    ```yaml
    version: karpenter.k8s.aws/v1beta1
    kind: EC2NodeClass